Davidson-Souza/stealth-out/readme.md

 ```

 ### Using
-Create a new wallet with.
-Note that the seed isn't a BIP39 seed, more like a brain wallet.
+Create a new wallet with: (Note that the seed isn't a BIP39 seed, more like a brain wallet)
 ```
 $ ./main create-wallet -s <seed>
 ```